maksimr/dvm/README.markdown

 ## Usage

-To download and install the latest version of dart, do this:
+To download and install the 15042 revision of dart, do this:

-    dvm install latest
+    dvm install 15042

 And then in any new shell just use the installed version:

-    dvm use latest
+    dvm use 15042

 If you want to see what versions are available: